tinacms/tina.io/content/guides/tina-cloud/getting-started/next-changes.md

 }
 ```

-We  don't need to send any variables so we are sending an empty object, and this will return the list of the posts just as the previous getStaticPaths() that we replaced.
-If you launch the application nothing will change but know behind the scenes we are using the Tina content-api.
+We don't need to send any variables so we are sending an empty object, and this will return the list of the posts just as the previous `getStaticPaths()` that we replaced.
+If you launch the application nothing will change on screen but know behind the scenes we are using the Tina content-api.

 We now need to create one more query, this query will fill in all the data and give us the ability to make all our blog posts editable.

-### Creating the getStaticProps query
+### Creating the `getStaticProps` query

-The getStaticProps query is going to deliver all the content to the blog, which is how it works currently.
+The `getStaticProps` query is going to deliver all the content to the blog, which is how it works currently.
 When we use our content-api we will both delivery the content and give the content team the ability to edit it right in the browser.

 We need to query the following things from our content-api: